Subscribe to Updates

 Browsing: Fran Favorite

-Sigma Sigma Sigma was founded on April 20, 1898, at the State Female Normal School in Farmville, Virginia.
-Today the institution is Longwood University.
-Tri Sigma’s…
+Alpha Sigma Alpha was founded on November 15, 1901, at the State Female Normal School (now Longwood University) in Farmville, Virginia.
+Its founders had been asked…

 Kappa Delta was founded on October 23, 1897 at the State Female Normal School (now Longwood University) in Farmville, Virginia.
 Its founders were Lenora Ashmore Blackiston,…